What is a novated lease?

 Novated leases are a ‘win-win’ for both employees and employers.
 Employees benefit from ex-GST pricing on a car for personal use, and can reduce their income tax liabilities.
-Employers wishing to reward and incentivise their employees by salary packaging a vehicle offer their employees a significant saving on a car, at no cost to the business.
+Employers can offer novated leasing as an incentive, at no cost to the business.

 In summary, the benefits of a novated lease in Australia include:

 - No GST payable on the car